 Pictures with descriptions

-Participants were presented with pictures of either a cow or a sheep surrounded by grass.
+Participants were presented with pictures of either a cow or a lamb surrounded by grass.
 Preceding each picture was a description of the animal, which was manipulated to describe the animal as the source of the meat product or not.
 In the nonfood condition that appears first, the description for the animal reads “This lamb[cow] will be moved to other paddocks, and will spend most of its time eating grass with other lambs[cows].”
 In the food condition, the description reads “This lamb[cow] will be taken to an abattoir, killed, butchered, and sent to supermarkets as meat products for humans.”

 Manipulation Checks

 In order to ascertain whether participants carefully read the manipulation and to assess whether the manipulation was effective, we included manipulation checks in each condition.
-This was not included in the original study, yet we felt was important to ensure that participants read and understood the manipulation before answering the dependent variable.
-These consisted of the following question: “To make sure that you’ve read and understood the scenario, in the described scenario, what was the fate of the animal?” with the following possible answers: “It was sent to other paddocks to eat grass with other animals”, “It was butchered and treated as a meat product”, or “It was released to live in a forest”.
-Participants were required to select the correct response in order to continue.
+This was not included in the original study, yet we felt was important to measure if participants read and understood the manipulation and because factual manipulation checks such as the ones used in this study can increase attentiveness without weakening the experimental effect (Kane & Barabas, 2019).
+Our manipulation checks consisted of the following question: “To make sure that you’ve read and understood the scenario, in the described scenario, what was the fate of the animal?”
+There were three possible answers: “It was sent to other paddocks to eat grass with other animals”, “It was released to live in a forest”, or “It was butchered and treated as a meat product”.
+Participants completed these manipulation checks after rating the mental capabilities of each animal.

 Attention Checks

 Two attention checks were used to measure participant attentiveness for use as an exploratory exclusion criterion, particularly because participant attention is sometimes reduced during online studies (Aust et al., 2013).
 The first was a logical statement attention check (Abbey & Meloy, 2017) that has been used in past research (Jacobs & McConnell, 2022).
 The check consists of one question in which participants selected which everyday activities they have performed in the last week from a list.
 One of the items is “Used a computer, tablet, or mobile phone”.
 Participants should select this item because using a computer, tablet, or mobile phone is required to complete the study (the complete measure can be found in the Supplementary Materials under “Attention check questions”).
 Failing to select this item could be possible grounds for exclusion in analyses.
 The second attention check is an honesty check (Abbey & Meloy, 2017) in which participants respond to the item “How serious were you in filling out this questionnaire?” on a 1 (Not at all) to 5 (Very much) scale.
-Low scores indicate that participants have self-reported that they were not completing the study seriously and thus could be excluded in exploratory analyses.
+Low scores indicate that participants self-reported that they were not completing the study seriously.
+As an exploratory analysis and to examine any potential data issues, we will also examine the results with failed attention and comprehension checks excluded if we fail to find support for the findings (see the “Exclusion criteria” section of the Supplementary Materials for more details on exclusions).

-Manipulations

-Like the original article, there was a manipulation in Study 2.
-Participants filled in a questionnaire which includes 16 rating questions in Study 1.
-However, different from the original article, instead of asking participants to rate for 32 animals which may be too demanding, we randomly selected 8 animals for each participant to rate.

 Deviations from the original

 Since this replication combined Study 1 and Study 2 of the original study together, research designs were modified.
 We summarized the deviations between the original study and our replication in Table 4.